-Next, wander around quaint and pretty Carmel, CA (another one not in Monterey proper but still in the Monterey Bay area).
+Next, wander around quaint and pretty Carmel (another one not in Monterey proper but still in the Monterey Bay area).
 Lots of beautiful shops, restaurants, art galleries, and a whole bunch of charm!
-Price: FREE to wander, but beware of higher-priced shops and restaurants if you choose to shop and eat there.
-Things can add up quick!
+It’s free to wander but beware of higher-priced shops and restaurants if you choose to shop and eat there.
+Things can add up quickly!

 Taqueria del Mar is a completely unassuming coastal Mexican joint serving incredibly fresh, delicious, affordable food!
 Lots of different Mexican food options you won’t find at a typical Mexican restaurant, including many fresh seafood dishes.
 My absolute favorite meal to order is their shrimp sope platter with black beans and rice.
 So simple but somehow SO drool-worthy.
 Prices range from around $2-$12.

 Il Vecchio is owned by a family friend of ours, and has been extremely popular since its opening a few years ago!
 It is an authentic rustic Italian eatery with a gorgeous, unique atmosphere you won’t find anywhere else.

 Budget-friendly tip: go for the Worker’s Lunch (only $10.85 for a fixed price lunch during the day with plenty of different dishes and deliciousness).
 A gorgeous spot for dinner too, though prices for dinner time are just a little higher.
 My favorite dish is the cannelloni ricotta e spinaci ($19) but everything on the menu is basically to die for.